artsy/artsy.github.io/_posts/2019-05-24-server-rendering-responsively.md

 ## Our advice

 Responsive design is hard, especially when layouts change significantly between desktop and mobile.
-Server side rendering in React is hard to get right, period.
+Server-side rendering in React is hard to get right, period.
 Hydration errors are easy to introduce and can break your app in weird and unexpected ways.
 Adding responsiveness on top of that just makes it that much more complicated.